dhrity1111/Java-project-for-IPL-data/README.md

 The four problems are as follows

-1. Top 4 teams which elected to field first after winning toss in the year 2016 and 2017.
+1. Top 4 teams which elected to field first after winning toss in 2016 and 2017.
 Output Expected:  YEAR TEAM COUNT

 2. List total number of fours, sixes, total score with respect to team and year.